 Subject to certain exceptions, the management services of the Manager under the Declaration of Trust are not exclusive and nothing in the Declaration of Trust prevents the Manager from providing management services to other investment funds and other clients or from engaging in other activities.
-The portfolio management services of the Portfolio Advisor under the Declaration of Trust are not exclusive and nothing in such agreement prevents the Portfolio Advisor from providing portfolio management services to other investment funds and other clients (whether or not their investment objectives and policies are similar to those of the CIBC ETFs) or from engaging in other activities.
+The portfolio management services of the Portfolio Advisor or portfolio sub-advisor under the Declaration of Trust are not exclusive and nothing in such agreement prevents the Portfolio Advisor or portfolio sub-advisor from providing portfolio management services to other investment funds and other clients (whether or not their investment objectives and policies are similar to those of the CIBC ETFs) or from engaging in other activities.

-From time to time, the Portfolio Advisor, on behalf of the CIBC ETFs, may enter into transactions with, or invest in securities of, companies related to the Manager.
+From time to time, the Portfolio Advisor or portfolio sub-advisor, on behalf of the CIBC ETFs, may enter into transactions with, or invest in securities of, companies related to the Manager.
 Applicable securities legislation contains mutual fund conflict of interest and self-dealing restrictions and provides the circumstances in which the CIBC ETFs may enter into transactions with related companies.
-Companies related to the Manager include CIBC, CIBC Trust, CMT, CIBC World Markets Inc., CIBC World Markets Corp., CIBC PWA, and any other associate of CIBC.
+Companies related to the Manager include CIBC, CIBC Private Wealth Advisors Inc., CIBC Trust, CMT, CIBC World Markets Inc., CIBC World Markets Corp., and any other associate of CIBC.